For English Teachers in azerbaijan

-North Carolina State University is pleased to offer a U.S. Department of State-supported Teacher Training Program aimed at helping advance Azerbaijan’s goal of improving English-language fluency at all levels of education.
+North Carolina State University is pleased to partner with the U.S. Department of State to offer the English Language Training Certificate Program.
+This program is aimed at helping advance Azerbaijan’s goal of improving English language fluency at all levels of education.
 NC State has a long and successful history of providing both ESL/EFL programs to students and in-service teachers.

 Teaching Teachers Half A World Away